The Future of Centrally-Organized Wholesale Electricity Markets

-Lawrence Berkeley National Laboratory hosted a webinar on March 24, 2017, entitled "The Future of Centrally-Organized Wholesale Electricity Markets."
+Lawrence Berkeley National Laboratory hosted a webinar on March 24, 2017, titled "The Future of Centrally-Organized Wholesale Electricity Markets."
 To view a video of the recording, click here.

 Despite enormous complexity, diversity and challenges, bulk power markets in the United States are functioning reasonably well.
 However, some aspects of their design — particularly, the long-term functioning of wholesale markets administered by regional transmission operators and independent system operators — remain a work in progress and in some cases are subject to an ongoing debate.